The competition consists of: Semi-final and Final. President's Cup winners of different awards would be determined at the final round.

-To enter the competition, participants must (1) submit online application from on or before 19 October 2018 (2) submit a concept proposal on or before 2 November 2018.
+To enter the competition, participants must submit online application from and upload the required documents on or before 23 March 2020.
 All submitted entries are judged by the Selection Committee based on the following selection criteria:

 i) Project Objective ii) Innovativeness iii) Originality

-Semi-finalists should spend about three-and-a-half months on their projects to produce a final report for evaluation of the judges.
-The submission of the final report is followed by the President’s Cup Project Exhibition, which is open to public and usually held on campus in mid-April.
+The semi-final is followed by the President’s Cup Project Exhibition, which is open to public and usually held on campus in March.
 Each project is designated a booth for presentation in the form of a poster exhibition along with onsite demonstration of the new invention or display of any project deliverables, such as models, photographs, leaflets, booklets, etc. Semi-finalists must be readily available at a scheduled time for direct communication with the Selection Comittee.

 Based on evaluations of both the final report and the project exhibition, the Selection Committee would determine which projects to proceed to the final round.

-The final round is an oral presentation usually scheduled in late April to early May.
+The final round is an oral presentation usually scheduled in April.
 Finalists are required to give a 15-minute oral presentation followed by a Q & A session for Selection Committee members to ask questions.